 Larimar Therapeutics, Inc., together with its subsidiary (the "Company" or "Larimar"), is a clinical-stage biotechnology company focused on developing treatments for patients suffering from complex rare diseases using its novel cell penetrating peptide technology platform.
-Larimar's lead product candidate, CTI-1601, is a subcutaneously administered, recombinant fusion protein intended to deliver human frataxin ("FXN") an essential protein, to the mitochondria of patients with Friedreich's ataxia.
+Larimar's lead product candidate, CTI-1601, is a subcutaneously administered, recombinant fusion protein intended to deliver human frataxin ("FXN"), an essential protein, to the mitochondria of patients with Friedreich's ataxia.
 Friedreich's ataxia is a rare, progressive and fatal disease in which patients are unable to produce sufficient FXN due to a genetic abnormality.

-In May 2021, Larimar reported positive topline data from its Phase 1 Friedreich's ataxia, ("FA") program after completing dosing of the single ascending dose, ("SAD"), trial in December 2020 and of the multiple ascending dose, ("MAD"), trial in March 2021.
+In May 2021, Larimar reported positive topline data from its Phase 1 Friedreich's ataxia, ("FA") program after completing dosing of the single ascending dose ("SAD") trial in December 2020 and of the multiple ascending dose ("MAD") trial in March 2021.

-Also in May 2021, the FDA placed a clinical hold on the Company's CTI-1601 clinical program after the Company notified the agency of mortalities at the highest dose levels of the 26-week non-human primate toxicology study that was designed to support extended dosing of patients with CTI-1601.
+Also in May 2021, the United States Food and Drug Administration ("FDA") placed a clinical hold on the Company's CTI-1601 clinical program after the Company notified the agency of mortalities at the highest dose levels of the 26-week non-human primate toxicology study that was designed to support extended dosing of patients with CTI-1601.
 At the time the hold was placed, Larimar had no interventional clinical trials with patients enrolling or enrolled.

-In February 2022, in response to the Company's complete response to the clinical hold discussed above, the Agency stated that it was maintaining the clinical hold and that additional data are needed to resolve the clinical hold.
-Larimar subsequently submitted a request for an FDA Type C meeting.
+In February 2022, in response to the Company's complete response to the clinical hold discussed above, the FDA stated that it was maintaining the clinical hold and that additional data are needed to resolve the clinical hold.
+Larimar subsequently submitted a request for an FDA Type C meeting, which was granted and was held in July 2022.
+Following the Type C meeting, the Company submitted a complete response to the FDA.